factn/resilience-app/README.md

     ```sh
     firebase login
     ```
     This will pop up your browser and allow you to login.
-Loging using a google handle.
+Login using a google handle.

     ```sh
     firebase use default